Hendrixer/ng-Fx/README.md

 Use our REST API to access your content.
 If your team is ready to switch to GraphQL, no problem, you can access your same content with our GraphQL API as well.

 ## Rich Content Editing
-Using our dashbord, you can create content for any type of project you're working on.
+Using our dashboard, you can create content for any type of project you're working on.

 ## Webhooks
 Get notified about content updates.
 Perfect for triggering redeploys, chat messages, or emails to interested parties.